Dental health of dogs and cats

 Healthy teeth for a healthy animal

-Our animals can also get "rotten teeth".
+Our animals can get "rotten teeth" too

 Healthy teeth are a decisive factor for the well-being of dogs and cats.
 Especially older animals often suffer from dental diseases such as gingivitis and tartar.
 This causes pain when eating and quite apart from the bad breath, inflammations of the mouth area are a burden on the entire immune system of the animal.